The Eye (The Lord of the Rings: The Rings of Power): Plot

-Galadriel and Theo bond over their shared guilt for the events leading to the eruption, and Galadriel discusses her husband Celeborn whom she believes to be dead.
-They eventually reach the Númenórean's camp outside of the Southlands where Theo reunited with his mother Bronwyn and her beloved, the Elf Arondir.
-Isildur's father Elendil learns of his son's loss and despairs, regretting his part in joining Galadriel's quest that led to this moment.
-When Isildur's horse cannot be calmed, Elendil lets the horse gallop off.
-Before the Númenórean's depart Middle-earth in their ships, Míriel promises to return and seek revenge against the enemy.
-Galadriel is reunited with Halbrand, the King of the Southlands, who was gravely injured during the eruption.
-She helps him ride north to receive Elvish medecine.
-The other human survivors seek refuge in nearby Pelargir.
+Galadriel and Theo reach the Númenórean camp outside of the Southlands where Theo is reunited with Bronwyn and Arondir.
+Elendil learns of Isildur's loss and lets the latter's horse, who cannot be calmed, gallop away.
+Before the Númenóreans depart Middle-earth, Míriel promises to return and seek revenge.
+Galadriel is reunited with a gravely wounded Halbrand and helps him ride north to receive Elvish medicine.
+The other human survivors seek refuge in nearby Pelargir, an old Númenórean colony.

-In Khazad-dûm, the Elf Elrond and Dwarf Prince Durin IV ask King Durin III for permission to mine the new ore mithril so it can be used to counteract the fading power of the Elves in Middle-earth.
-Durin III refuses, believing the ore to be too dangerous to mine.
-As Elrond departs with a tearful farewell for Durin IV and his wife Disa, Durin IV sees proof that mithril can save the Elves and decides to mine it with Elrond in secret.
-They find a large deposit of the ore, but are caught by Durin III.
+In Khazad-dûm, Elrond and Prince Durin IV ask King Durin III for permission to begin mining mithril, but he refuses.
+When they see proof that mithril can reverse the fading power of the Elves, the pair begin mining the ore in secret.
+They find a large deposit but are caught by Durin III.
 Elrond is banished, taking a small piece of mithril with him, and Durin IV is stripped of his royal status.
 Durin III orders the mithril mine be sealed.
-Unbeknownst to them all, a Balrog lives deep below that mine.
+Unbeknownst to them all, a Balrog lives deep below the mine.

-In the Southlands, the Orcs and their human allies name their leader, Adar, "Lord of the Southlands".
+In the Southlands, the Orcs and their human allies name Adar "Lord of the Southlands".
 He says that place no longer exists: it is now the land of Mordor.